ietf-wg-cellar/matroska-specification/iana.md

 For better compatibility, a system **SHOULD** be able to handle both formats.
 Newer systems **SHOULD NOT** use the historic format and use the format that follows the format in [@!RFC6838] instead.

-Please register three media types, the [@!RFC6838] templates are below:
+IANA has registered three media types per the templates (see [@!RFC6838]) in the following subsections.

 ### For Files Containing Video Tracks